aleskxyz/reality-ezpz/README.md

 ## Advanced Configuration
 You can change script defaults by using different arguments.

-~~Notice: You need to mention non-default options each time when you want to run the script, otherwise it will use its default options and overwrite you existing configurations.~~

 Your configuration will be saved and restored in each execution.